How you can support accessibility and inclusion at MCN 2020 VIRTUAL

 Accessibility on the Platforms

-Unfortunately, Sched is not the best when it comes to accessibility.
-While you are able to zoom in on the page content to improve legibility, and for the most part keyboard navigation has good focus states and usable interaction, we’ve found that performance with screen readers is quite disappointing, including poorly labeled headers and link states making it very difficult to use.
+Some of the issues we’ve identified with Sched on desktop: While you are able to zoom in on the page content to improve legibility, and for the most part keyboard navigation has good focus states and usable interaction, we’ve found that performance with screen readers is quite disappointing, including poorly labeled headers and link states making it very difficult to use.
 We have provided thorough documentation to Sched Support, that was well-received, but unfortunately not actionable in time for our conference.
-As we expect you’ll be frustrated if using a screen reader we’re working on a solution for a more legible schedule alternative alongside Sched.

 We chose to use Zoom specifically for its accessibility features.
 These are documented on their website.
-Sessions will be either CART transcribed or automatically transcribed with Rev. To turn on Captions, press the CC button in the menu controls at the bottom of the Zoom window when you are in a meeting.
-Also, in Zoom preferences the Accessibility section allows for control of the scale of closed captions, chat display size, and whether you want meeting controls to be present always.
+Sessions will be either CART transcribed or automatically transcribed with Otter.
+To turn on Captions, press the CC button in the menu controls at the bottom of the Zoom window when you are in a meeting.
+The accessibility section of the Zoom preferences on desktop allows for control of the scale of closed captions, chat display size, and whether you want meeting controls to be present always.

 Check out the documentation on their website to support different ways of using Slack, including keyboard accessibility and using screen readers.
 To support visual adjustments, you can also customize the theme to make the interface more legible for you.
 We also like them because they openly talk about their process (including failing at accessibility), and they say “at Slack, we treat accessibility bugs as broken functionality, and product blockers.”
 They also have a multi-year accessibility plan, though how they will teach guide dogs to use Slack has yet to be clarified.